DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/sorting.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gantt/Sorting/"
 }

 Users can sort Gantt data by a single or multiple columns.
-Use the [mode](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#mode) option to specify the sort mode.
+Use the [mode](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#mode) option to specify sort mode.

 - **Single Mode**.
 Click a column header to sort data by this column.
 Subsequent clicks on the same header reverse the sort order.